swiftlang/swift-evolution/process.md

 # Swift Evolution Process

 Swift is a powerful and intuitive programming language that is designed to make writing and maintaining correct programs easier.
-Swift is growing and evolving, guided by a community-driven process referred to as the Swift evolution process.
+Swift is growing and evolving, guided by a community-driven process referred to as the Swift evolution process, maintained by the [Language Steering Group][language-steering-group].
 This document outlines the Swift evolution process and how a feature grows from a rough idea into something that can improve the Swift development experience for millions of programmers.

 ## Scope